jdb/jdb.github.com/concurrent.rst

  Concurrent programming with Twisted
 =====================================

-Twisted is a network framework written in Python which make it possible to assemble applications supporting client or server services delivered via many protocols not only TCP, UDP and HTTP but also FTP, IMAP, XMPP, AMQP, etc. Twisted also features an approach to concurrency called cooperative multitasking, different from the traditional thread and process model.

-Twisted offers asynchronous function for managing UDP and TCP socket, but also offers high level functions for making request in the following protocol Web, DNS, SMTP, POP, XMPP, SIP, AMQP, etc.
+Twisted is a network framework which means it can maps TCP, UDP or SSL exchanges between nodes of a network to an organized set of classes, functions and data arguments.
+Specialized classes and function have already been built to represent the most common protocols such as FTP, IMAP, XMPP, AMQP, DNS, etc. Twisted is written in Python and is performant, in part because it is asynchronous.

 This article covers the basics of concurrency in Twisted through the comparison of two web client scripts, one sequential and one